Nikolai Leskov: Legacy

 The inability of the new literary ideologists to counterbalance demands of propaganda with attempts at objectivity was evidenced in the 1932 Soviet Literary Encyclopedia entry, which said: "In our times when the problem-highlighting type of novel has gained prominence, opening up new horizons for socialism and construction, Leskov's relevancy as a writer, totally foreign to the major tendencies of our Soviet literature, naturally wanes.
-The author of "Lefty", though, retains some significance as a chronicler of his social environment and one of the best masters of Russian prose."
+The author of 'Lefty', though, retains some significance as a chronicler of his social environment and one of the best masters of Russian prose."
 Nevertheless, by 1934 Dmitry Shostakovich had finished his opera, Lady Macbeth of the Mtsensk District, which caused a furore at home and abroad (to be eventually denounced in 1936 by Pravda).
 Before that, in 1929, Ivan Shyshov's opera The Toupee Artist (after Leskov's story of the same name) had been published and successfully staged.

 In the post-World War II USSR the interest in Leskov's legacy was continually on the rise, never going, though, beyond certain censorship-set limits.
-Several scholarly essays came out and then an extensive biography by the writer's son Andrey Leskov was published in 1954.
-In 1953 the Complete Gorky series featured his 1923 N. S. Leskov essay which became the object of lively academic discussion.
+Several scholarly essays came out, and then an extensive biography by the writer's son Andrey Leskov was published in 1954.
+In 1953 the Complete Gorky series featured his 1923 essay on Leskov, which became the object of lively academic discussion.
 The 11-volume 1956–1958 (and then 6 volume 1973–1974) Complete Leskov editions were obviously incomplete: one of his political "anti-nihilistic" novels At Daggers Drawn, was missing, included essays and letters carefully selected.
 Yet, in fifty years' time things changed radically.
-While in 1931, on Leskov's 100th Anniversary, critics wrote of the "scandalous reputation which followed Leskov's literary life from beginning to the end," by 1981 Leskov, according to the critic Lev Anninsky, was regarded as a first rank Russian classic and academic essays on him had found their place in the Moscow University's new course between those on Dostoevsky and Leo Tolstoy.
+While in 1931, on the 100th anniversary of Leskov's birth, critics wrote of the "scandalous reputation which followed Leskov's literary life from beginning to the end," by 1981 Leskov, according to the critic Lev Anninsky, was regarded as a first rank Russian classic, and academic essays on him had found their place in the Moscow University's new course between those on Dostoevsky and Leo Tolstoy.
 In 1989 Ogonyok re-issued the 12-volume Leskov collection in which At Daggers Drawn appeared for the first time in the USSR.

-In 1996 the Terra publishing house in Russia started a 30 volume Leskov series, declaring the intention to include every single work or letter by the author, but by 2007 only 10 volumes of it had come out.
+In 1996 the Terra publishing house in Russia started a 30-volume Leskov series, declaring the intention to include every single work or letter by the author, but by 2007 only 10 volumes of it had come out.
 The Literaturnoye nasledstvo publishers started the Unpublished Leskov series: book one (fiction) came out in 1991, book two (letters and articles) – in 2000; both were incomplete, and the volume six material, which had been banned a century ago and proved to be too tough for the Soviet censors, was again neglected.
 All 36 volumes of the 1902 Marks Complete Leskov were re-issued in 2002 and Moshkov's On-line Library gathered a significant part of Leskov's legacy, including his most controversial novels and essays.